 - Goal 1 Student Success Strategic focus includes the elimination of gaps in opportunity, access, and achievement for all students; continual progression in Portrait of a Graduate attributes for all FCPS Pre-K-12 students, and ensure all future FCPS families will access high quality early learning experiences.
-The FCPSOn project, with the mission to increase equitable access to meaningful learning experiences and technology that supports student learning needs both at school and at home progressed in fiscal year 2019.
-Plans for additional funding and resources were directed toward the project with the goal of expanding one to one devices to all high school students by fiscal year 2020. - Goal 2 Caring Culture As a vastly diverse school division, FCPS strives to foster an environment where students, parents, and staff feel welcomed and empowered to make healthy life choices.
-During fiscal year 2019, FCPS created a student-focused web page about vaping risks.
+The FCPSOn project, with the mission to increase equitable access to meaningful learning experiences and technology that supports student learning needs both at school and at home were on an accelerated schedule in fiscal year 2020.
+All middle school students were provided with laptops in April to facilitate distance learning for the remainder of the school year. - Goal 2 Caring Culture As a vastly diverse school division, FCPS strives to foster an environment where students, parents, and staff feel welcomed and empowered to make healthy life choices.
+FCPS created a student-focused web page about vaping risks.
 The site includes videos featuring students and additional resources focused on student wellness.
 There is also a parent resource webpage about vaping risks and a Healthy Minds blog designed for parents, educators, and community-based providers who are interested in supporting student mental health and wellness.
-There was also continued work around Cultural Proficiency training for all staff and opportunities to attend cultural proficiency cohorts and cultural proficiency academy courses. - Goal 3 Premier Workforce Again in fiscal year 2019, the strategic focus was on employee compensation.
+There was also continued work around Cultural Proficiency training for all staff and opportunities to attend cultural proficiency cohorts and cultural proficiency academy courses. - Goal 3 Premier Workforce Again in fiscal year 2020, the strategic focus was on employee compensation.
 There was continued progress towards maintaining pay scales within 90-105 percent of market pay.
-In line with building a premier workforce, the Superintendent emphasized the need to attain greater workforce diversity and equity within the school division, an effort, which was a budget priority for fiscal year 2019 and is being embedded throughout the organization.

-• Goal 4 - Resource Stewardship - The leadership team continued implementation of the Strategic Decision-Making Cycle for Resource Allocation (SDMC) to align and identify critical resources to strategic aims in fiscal year 2019.
+In line with building a premier workforce, the Superintendent emphasized the need to attain greater workforce diversity and equity within the school division, an effort, which was a budget priority for fiscal year 2020 and is being embedded throughout the organization. - Goal 4 Resource Stewardship The leadership team continued implementation of the Strategic Decision-Making Cycle for Resource Allocation (SDMC) to align and identify critical resources to strategic aims.
 The SDMC for resource allocation will support the division's regular review of the allocation of funds ensuring that programs with the greatest impact receive funding.
 Additionally, identifying prioritized actions in the streamlined strategic plan provides a framework for targeted resources to achieve measurable, short term goals.
-Looking forward, plans for the fiscal year 2020 increases will be categorized to indicate which goal area they fall within.
-Ultimately, the entire FCPS budget will be categorized by the four goals, with strategic work in support of the desired outcomes.
+Beginning in fiscal year 2020, the entire FCPS budget were categorized by the four goals, with strategic work in support of the desired outcomes.